 The recommendations and vision to transform Tysons were presented to the Board of Supervisors in September, 2008.
 The Board accepted the Task Force’s Area-wide Recommendations report and referred it to the Planning Commission and staff for the development of detailed Comprehensive Plan text.
 Staff worked with the Planning Commission’s Tysons Committee and the Tysons Land Use Task Force’s Draft Review Committee to formulate the Plan Amendment, ST05-CW-1CP.
 It was adopted by the Board of Supervisors on June 22, 2010.

-Tysons Annual Report
+Fairfax County Tysons Annual Progress Report

 Highlights of major accomplishments during the past year include:

-- Delivery of six new buildings
+- Delivery of five new buildings

 - Approval of five major rezoning applications